 First of all, remember, you and your academic success are important to everyone at KU.
-While rapidly moving to online is historic and new for most of us, we are all in this together.
+While online teaching and learning is new for most of us, we are all in this together.
 While you may be feeling uncertain or experiencing stress regarding this change, please know that we have an entire university of instructors and staff who are ready to help.

 - See Guide to Online for tips and strategies for online learning

-- See Student Support for a list of KU resources and departments who can assist
+- See Support for a list of KU resources and departments who can assist

 During this time, keep in mind: